2024 Scholarships - Sullivan County | CampusReel

 2024 Sullivan County Scholarships

 Sullivan County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 45% of Sullivan County residents in New York over the age of 25 have graduated with a professional degree - 18% have completed high school.
+Despite high costs, 72% of Sullivan County residents in Tennessee over the age of 25 have graduated with a professional degree - 37% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Sullivan County residents in New York will continue to need help paying for college.
-2,907 men and 2,566 women are enrolled in grades 9-12 while 1,202 men 1,337 women are currently undergraduates in college.
+It’s clear that Sullivan County residents in Tennessee will continue to need help paying for college.
+3,839 men and 4,009 women are enrolled in grades 9-12 while 2,378 men 3,537 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Sullivan County residents and can help pay for school in a variety of ways.
 Sullivan County scholarships, whether they are exclusively available to Sullivan County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Sullivan County residents.

 How much total award money and scholarships are available for Sullivan County residents?